-Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS samples collected for lagoons may be grab samples.
-Grab samples must be collected for pH, E. coli, TRC, Oil & Grease, and Dissolved Oxygen in accordance with recommended analytical methods.
+Sampling Type Justification:

+As per 10 CSR 20-7.015, BOD5, TSS and WET test samples collected for lagoons may be grab samples.
+Grab samples must be collected for pH, Ammonia as N, E. coli, Oil & Grease, and Total Phosphorus.
+This is due to the holding time restriction for E. coli, the volatility of Ammonia, and the fact that pH cannot be preserved and must be sampled in the field.
+As Ammonia, Oil & Grease, and Total Phosphorus samples must be immediately preserved, these samples are to be collected as a grab.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.